 Will be quite some work to draw the stamps and reproduce all of them.
 But it’s for the best result.
-Also need to work on the closing seal which goes over the back of the Photo.
+Also need to work on the seal stamp which goes over the back of the Photo.
 There were 4 versions of it.

 So the cards will be available in the shop soon, with variations of cities.